 Bumblebees depend entirely on flowers for their food - drinking nectar as a source of sugar rich energy and eating pollen for protein rich growth and development.
 They need to feed from when the queens emerge in the spring, right through to late summer when new young queens are preparing for hibernation.
 This means that in an ideal bee-friendly area, there should be pollen and nectar rich flowers available from March to late September.
 Nesting and hibernation sites may also be incorporated into your design, thereby providing help for bees at all stages of the lifecycle.

 Autumn New mated queens search for a place to hibernate.
-The old nest. including all males, will die off naturally.
+The old nest, including all males, will die off naturally.

-Queen emerges from hibernation.
+Spring Queen emerges from hibernation.
 She needs to feed on pollen and nectar, and find a nest site.

 Queen lays eggs which develop into female worker bees.
 Queen then remains in nest and lays more eggs.
 Late summer Some eggs develop into males and new queens which leave the nest to feed and, if they're lucky, to mate!
 Summer Workers are busy foraging on flowers and caring for eggs and larvae in the nest.
-Garden features suitable to a bumblebee friendly space
+Garden features suitable to a bumblebee friendly space already have.

-Wildflower meadow No matter what the size, a patch of grass can be converted to a colourful, flower rich meadow!
-Creation First year - let grass grow to see what you already have.
 Cut late summer/early autumn and remove cuttings (reducing soil fertility to encourage wildflowers).
 Second year - spring cut to further reduce grasses.
-Sow with native wildflower seed Maintenance Continue late summer /early autumn cutting with spring cut if necessary.
+Sow with native wildflower seed mix in spring or autumn Maintenance Continue late summer /early autumn cutting with spring cut if necessary.
 Always remove cuttings if possible.
 Management of plants like docks and nettles may be required.
 No addition of artificial fertilisers or chemicals.
 Example plant species Bird's foot trefoil, red clover, common knapweed, common vetch and yellow rattle.
 All great food plants for bees.